App

 5. Car

-Automatic mode of the Poopy Nano .
-When enabled, the litter box will automatically start cleaning after each use by your cat.
+Automatic mode on the Poopy Nano 2.
+When enabled, the litter box automatically starts cleaning after each use by your cat.
 When disabled, the litter box will NOT clean automatically.
 This is useful if, for example, you have a kitten that weighs less than 1 kg.
-By disabling this mode, the Poopy functions as a normal litter box.
+By disabling this mode, the Poopy functions as a regular litter box.

 6. Cleaning